title: SOQL Builder lang: en —

 To dig deeper regarding SOQL syntax or to build more complex queries in the text editor, see the SOQL and SOSL Reference guide.

-- You can still run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.
+- You can run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.

 - WHERE clauses can be quite complex.
 SOQL Builder supports simple WHERE expressions.
 You can combine conditions using AND or OR, but not both.